PX4/PX4-Autopilot/nuttx/configs/lpc4330-xplorer/README.txt

   configuration file when you build NuttX.
 That option is necessary to build in debugging symbols.

+  NOTE 3:  There are few things that NuttX has to do differently if you are using a debugger.
+Make sure that you also set CONFIG_DEBUG=y.
+Nothing also is needed and no debug output will be generated; but NuttX will use CONFIG_DEBUG=y to mean that a debugger is attached and will deal with certain resets and debug controls appropriately.

   Troubleshooting.
 This page provides some troubleshooting information that you can use to verify that the LPCLink is working correctly: